 5. Infrastructure as a Service (IaaS) – as many organisation have sweated their assets for the last couple of years there is a need for a hardware refresh.
-The fact that their may not be a lot of cash in the bank and that storage infrastructures are expensive may be a dilemma for an business.
+The fact that there may not be a lot of cash in the bank and those storage infrastructures are expensive may be a dilemma for a business.
 Delivering a significant part of the infrastructure from the cloud, such as virtual servers, physicals, storage and thin-client services are one option to gain access to high-end infrastructures without the capital expenditure and ongoing management headaches.

 6. Solid state disk (SSD) – is now available through most storage vendors and brings with it numerous benefits.
 The speed of the technology is very attractive in terms of IOPS, the reliability of the technology is fantastic and the power savings are significant.
 It is however expensive to scale up storage so the application of the disks and supporting technologies must be sensible.